maljoras/FishTracker/README.md

-# fish.Tracker
+# xy.Tracker (小鱼跟踪)
-Online tracking of fish in real time.
+Online tracking of groups of small animals in a planar environment in real time.

-FishTracker is a modular Matlab platform form fast tracking of fish for group learning experiments.
+xyTracker is a modular Matlab platform form fast tracking of fish for group learning experiments.
 It tracks fish in real time and performs a online classification of the fish identity to ensure that fish identity is not lost for long tracking experiments.